What Is an MQL? 7 Steps to Defining a Marketing-Qualified Lead (MQL)

 Getting the right leads, and only the right leads, from marketing to sales is a tall order.
-It helps to have a qualification strategy that sorts the ready from the not-ready into the correct buckets.
-Some organizations qualify leads in multiple stages, for example:
+It helps to define leads with a qualification strategy that sorts the ready from the not-ready into the correct buckets.
+Some organizations define leads into multiple stages:

 - Marketing-Qualified Leads: The prospect has demonstrated some level of interest or engagement that tells marketing this is a genuine lead.